cnguy/kayn/README.md

 /*
   Default region for every method call is NA, but you can set it during initialization as shown below.
-  To not use the built-in rate limiter, do not pass in anyything into limits.
+  To not use the built-in rate limiter, do not pass in anything into limits.
 */
 var k = new Kindred({